 God forbid oppression even for Himself.
 He will give more success and abundance to a disbelieving, but just ruler, than He would to a believing ruler who commits the sins of injustice and oppression.

+A Prophet slept once and was bitten by an ant, then decided to burn the whole colony.
+God rebuked him for killing an entire nation of creatures that glorify Him, saying, "Was it not one ant?"
 The story of the woman who entered Hellfire for trapping and starving a cat is famous, as is the story of a prostitute whose sim was forgiven and entered Heaven because of the kindness of her heart when she gave water to a thirsty dog when she (also thirsty and exhausted) found a well in the desert.